 In 2015, Ilnur Zakarin took the stage win.
 He outperformed a breakaway with Steven Kruijswijk, Beñat Intxausti, Ryder Hesjedal, Diego Rosa and Carlos Betancur and eventually soloed to victory.

-The first three riders on the line win time bonuses of 10, 6 and 4 seconds, while the intermediate sprints (at kilometre 102.1 and at kilometre 162.0) come with 3, 2 and 1 seconds each.
+The first three riders on the line win time bonuses of 10, 6 and 4 seconds, while the last of two intermediate sprints (at kilometre 102.1 and at kilometre 162.0) comes with 3, 2 and 1 seconds.

 Giro d’Italia 2018 stage 12: Route maps, height profiles, and more